geoblacklight/geoblacklight.github.io/docs/documentation/rendering_html_from_description.md

-## Rendering line breaks or HTML from the Description field

 Blacklight includes a helper_method argument for catalog_controller.rb field configuration.
 You can use that helpful technique to output whatever you need from the solr field value.

 An example for adding line breaks and even HTML to a dc_description_s field would work like this: